trevorbacher/supplytracker/README.md

 ## Additional Considerations

-- Explore integration with third-party services for checkout processes.
+- Integration with third-party services for checkout processes (no idea if this is possible)
+  - e.g press checkout button in cart to be redirected to Staples with a pre-filled cart
 - Ensure user-friendly design and accessibility for all users.

 ---